The Profane Exhibit: Production

 The project began to take shape in 2011, when producer Amanda L. Manuel approached director Michael Todd Schneider to direct her first short film.
-Together Manuel and Schneider filmed a segment titled Manna together.
-The project began to grown when Manuel signed on Uwe Boll and Michael Todd Schneider's associate Masters of Horror writer Scott Swan to develop several segments for the film based on Manuel's story concepts, as well as a wrap-around script she wrote with novelist Ray Garton.
+Manuel and Schneider filmed a segment titled Manna together.
+The project began to grow when Manuel signed on Uwe Boll and Michael Todd Schneider's associate Masters of Horror writer Scott Swan to develop several segments for the film based on Manuel's story concepts, as well as a wrap-around script she wrote with novelist Ray Garton.

 In March 2012, it was announced that Boll had finished directing a short horror story for the anthology.
-Manuel shot the majority of the footage for the film between 2012-2019, giving a sneak preview of the film at the Housecore Horror Film Festival in October.
-Housecore, which is run by Philip Anselmo and Corey Mitchell, was the first event at which several segments were shown although the project continued to successfully grow it was still a work in progress.
+Manuel shot the majority of the footage for the film between 2012 and 2019, giving a sneak preview of the film at the Housecore Horror Film Festival in October.
+Housecore, which is run by Philip Anselmo and Corey Mitchell, was the first event at which several segments were shown.
+Although the project continued to successfully grow, it was still a work in progress.

 Initially, several directors were attached to the project that were not in the final film.
 Announced segments that did not make the final cut included: Coltan by Richard Stanley; Tochka by Andrey Iskanov; and Viral by José Mojica Marins.